-After 20 years as an Oasis tutor, Estelle Rosen keeps at it for two good reasons: she knows she’s needed, and volunteering is pretty good for her health.
+After 20 years as an Oasis tutor, Estelle Rosen keeps at it for one good reason: she knows she’s needed.

-She made these discoveries with the help of a little girl named Chelsea, who still cherishes their special bond after all these years.
+She discovered this with the help of a little girl named Chelsea, who still cherishes their special bond after all these years.

 It’s been a long time since Chelsea Shea was in the first grade.
 She is married now, and a recent college graduate with her sights set on being a teacher, but she does remember what it felt like to be a little girl struggling to do something that seemed so easy for everyone else: reading.